 Relieved from Command

-On June 14, 1862, Beauregard received a certificate of disability for a recurring throat problem and traveled to Alabama to recuperate, leaving Braxton Bragg in charge of the Army of Mississippi.
-On June 27, Jefferson Davis relieved Beauregard of his command for not obtaining Davis’ approval before going on sick leave.
+On June 14, 1862, Beauregard received a certificate of disability for a recurring throat problem and traveled to Alabama to recuperate, leaving Braxton Bragg in charge of the Army of the Mississippi.
+On June 27, Jefferson Davis relieved Beauregard of his command for not securing Davis’ approval before going on sick leave.

 Department of South Carolina Commander

 On August 29, 1862, Confederate officials ordered Beauregard to Charleston, South Carolina, to command the Department of South Carolina and Georgia.
 For the next two years, he coordinated the defense of the Carolina and Georgia coast.